-General Fund-The General Fund is the general operating fund of a school district.
+General Fund - The General Fund is the general operating fund of a school district.
 It is used to account for all financial resources, except those required to be accounted for in another fund.
 Included are all transactions related to the current operating budget.

-Special Revenue Funds-Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purposes.
+Special Revenue Funds - Special Revenue Funds are used to account for the proceeds of specific revenue sources that are restricted to expenditures for specified purposes.

-School Service Funds-School Service Funds are used to segregate, for administrative purposes, the transactions of a particular activity from regular revenue and expenditure accounts.
+School Service Funds - School Service Funds are used to segregate, for administrative purposes, the transactions of a particular activity from regular revenue and expenditure accounts.
 A school district maintains full control of these funds.
-The School Service Funds maintained by the District are the Food Service and Student/School Activity Special Revenue Funds.
+The School Service Funds maintained by the District are the Teen Health Fund, Food Service Fund and Student/School Activity Fund.

-Debt Service Funds-Debt Service Funds are used to account for the accumulation of resources for, and the payment of, long-term debt (bonds, notes, loans, leases and school bond loan) principal, interest, and related costs.
+Debt Service Funds - Debt Service Funds are used to account for the accumulation of resources for, and the payment of, long-term debt (bonds, notes, loans, leases, and school bond loan) principal, interest, and related costs.
+As of June 30, 2024, the District had no active debt funds.

-Capital Projects Funds-Capital Projects Funds are used to record bond proceeds, property tax revenues or other revenues and the disbursement of monies specifically designated for acquiring new school sites, buildings, equipment and for major remodeling and repairs.
+Capital Projects Funds - Capital Projects Funds are used to record bond proceeds, property tax revenues or other revenues and the disbursement of monies specifically designated for acquiring new school sites, buildings, equipment and for major remodeling and repairs.
 The funds are retained until the purpose for which the funds were created has been accomplished.